-If you fail to renew, then your registration will be interrupted, and then your nameservers will be changed by the registrar.
-This means it will be a few days before you can see your site is down, and after you finally pay to renew, then it will be a few more days before you can see your site is back up.
+If you fail to renew your domain, your registration will be interrupted, at which point your name servers will be changed by the registrar.
+This means it will take a few days before you can see your site is down, and after you finally pay to renew, it will be a few more days before you can see your site is back up.
 We will send domain renewal reminders prior to the expiration date by email to the email address you listed with us.

-After 29 days of being expired, you enter the redemption period.
-Now eNom requires $90.00 plus the normal price to renew the domain name.
-HostGator will require you to pay this cost or register a different domain.
-(We make no profit on the redemption fee.
-The entire payment goes to eNom.)
-This redemption period can last until the next expiration date or until the registrar auctions the domain to a higher bidder, whichever comes first.
+After 30 days of being expired, domains enter the redemption period.
+At this point, eNom requires $90.00 plus the normal price to renew the domain name.
+HostGator will require you to pay this cost or register a different domain (We make no profit on the redemption fee.
+The entire payment goes to eNom.).
+This redemption period can last until the next expiration date or until the registrar auctions the domain to a higher bidder — whichever comes first.
 The registrar may also release the domain so that it can be registered again, but they will not announce when they do this, and they cannot be forced to do this.

-You always initiate the transfer with the new company (takes 5 to 7 days to complete.
+You must always initiate the domain transfer with the new company.
+The process takes approximately 5 to 7 days to complete.
 It is important to keep in mind that there are several obstacles that can make a valid domain registration transfer fail.

-- If the time with your current registrar is less than 60 days, then you are not allowed to transfer yet.
-Note, if you just renewed your domain, you may still transfer because you were with the current registrar for more than a year.
+- If you have been with your current registrar for less than 60 days, then you are not allowed to transfer yet; however, if you just renewed your domain, you may still transfer because this means you were with the current registrar for more than a year.

-- Your domain status is "locked".
-This is for your protection against false requests; just ask your current registrar to unlock your domain.
+- If your domain status is "Locked," you will need to ask your current registrar to unlock your domain.

-- Your whois information is incorrect or private.
-You must have your valid email listed as the Admin Contact Email so you can receive a confirmation letter from the current registrar; you must follow the instructions provided in the subsequent letter.
+- If your WHOIS information is incorrect or private, you must have your valid email listed as the Admin Contact Email so you can receive a confirmation notice from the current registrar.

-- An invalid EPP code ("Auth key") was provided.
-This is required for most domain names; you must get the EPP code from the current registrar and provide it to the new registrar.
+- If an invalid EPP code ("Auth key") was provided, you must get the EPP code from the current registrar and provide it to the new registrar.
 If you change any contact information or name servers with the previous registrar, you must get a new EPP code, because it may have changed.

-- Domain name is in redemption.
-You must pay the current company before you may transfer.
+- If your domain name is in redemption, you must pay the current company before you may transfer.